2008–09 Danish Cup: East group

 The east group consisted of 40 teams.

 Second round

 The winners from the First Round progressed to the Second Round.
 Eight additional teams, placed fifth to twelfth in the 2007–08 Superliga, contested in this round.

 The draw for the Second Round was held at Ekstra Bladet's premises at The City Hall Square in Copenhagen.
-The matches were played on August 23 and 24, 2008.
+The matches were played on 23 and 24 August 2008.

 West group

 The west group consisted of 28 teams.

 East group

 The east group consisted of 28 teams.

 Third round

 The winners from the Second Round progressed to the Third Round.
 Four additional teams, placed first to fourth in the 2007–08 Superliga, contested in this round.

 The draw for this round was held at Ekstra Bladet's premises at The City Hall Square in Copenhagen.
-The matches were played between September 26 and 29, 2008.
+The matches were played between 26 and 29 September 2008.

 Fourth round

 The winners from the Third Round progressed to the Fourth Round.

 The draw for this was held at Ekstra Bladet's premises at The City Hall Square in Copenhagen.
-The matches were played around October 29, 2008.
+The matches were played around 29 October 2008.